-The Provincial Government of Newfoundland and Labrador is enacting a provincial ban on the distribution of retail plastic bags with the relevant regulations to come into eect on October 1, 2020.
+The Provincial Government of Newfoundland and Labrador enacted a provincial ban on the distribution of retail plastic bags with the relevant regulations to coming into effect on October 1, 2020.
 In April 2019, government amended the Environmental Protection Act and began drafting regulations to ban the distribution of retail plastic bags.

 Since the passing of the legislation, residents, businesses, governments and organizations have been actively decreasing the amount of plastic waste created by these bags and working to put alternatives in place.
 This distribution ban also supports the Canadian Council of Ministers of Environment’s Zero Plastic Waste Strategy and Phase 1 Action Plan which aim to reduce, recycle or replace single use and disposable plastics which are harmful to our environment.

 The provincial ban will be enforced under the Environmental Protection Act.
 Any inquiries or concerns with compliance should be directed to the Department of Environment, Climate Change and Municipalities.